yccccc12/YOLOv11n-face-detection/README.md

    - Brightness: Between -15% and +15%
    - Exposure: Between -10% and +10%
    - Blur: Up to 1.5px
-   - Noise: Up to 0.1% of pixels
+   - Noise: Up to 0.1% of pixels\
-   ** After augementation, there are total 133 iamges
+   **After augementation, there are total 133 images
 5. **Dataset Split**: Train set (79%), Valid set (10%) and test set (11%)

 ### Augmentation Benefits